Unitarian Church in Ireland: Unitarian Church Cork

 The Unitarian Church in Cork has a history that stretches back for more than three hundred years.
 Since 1717 the congregation has met in the Church in Princes Street, built between 1710 and 1717, after it outgrew its premises in South Main Street.
 As a dissenting chapel without a steeple, it was originally called the Presbyterian Meetinghouse.
 Unitarianism was not a recognised religious movement until into the 19th century and did not appear on the church's signage until 2004.
 The Father Mathew Temperance Agreement was signed in this church building in 1839.
 In recent years the church has hosted plays and concerts and has been venue for the Cork festival and for Culture Night.
 In 2017 the church celebrated its tri-centenary, and has undergone some repairs for this celebration.
 On 26 January 2017 President Michael D. Higgins visited the church to mark its tercentenary year.
 On 24 February 2017 Rev Mike O'Sullivan was ordained and installed as minister of the church.
 He became the first Cork minister in almost 200 years.
 Following his appointment restoration began on the building.
 The entrance, main hall and South Chapel are now restored.
 Services are held every Sunday at 11 am.
 On Saturday 30 September a service of Thanksgiving was held to mark the 300th anniversary of the opening of the church.
 The service was led by the Moderator of the synod Rev Bridget Spain along with clergy from the synod.
 The sermon was preached by Rev Mike O 'Sullivan.
 The service was attended by the Deputy Lord Mayor and the Ven.
 Adrian Wilkinson representing the Church of Ireland diocese of Cork and Ross.
-The church is an open and inclusive community that celebrates diversity.
-For the last two years the church has marched in the Cork Pride march.
+The church building was extensively fire damaged on 29 January 2024 and since then meetings have been held online.
+Due to a lack of operational funds, Rev. Mike O Sullivan was made redundant by the Unitarian Church Cork on October 16, 2024, having taken his last service the previous Sunday.
+As a result Rev. O Sullivan decided to end his membership of and association with the NSPCI.

 Limerick Unitarian Fellowship

-Recently the Limerick Unitarian Fellowship commenced monthly meetings on the last Sunday of the month in the Limerick School Project.
-In August 2019 it was announced on Facebook social media that services had been suspended due to poor numbers.
+The Limerick Unitarian Fellowship was formed in 2014 with the inaugural meeting taking place on 23 February.
+Meetings were held on the last Sunday of every month at the Limerick School Project in the city.
+Meetings were subsequently held at the inter-religious Contemplative Centre in the grounds of the University of Limerick.
+The fellowship effectively disbanded on 31 August 2019 when it was announced on social media that meetings would be suspended indefinitely due to lack of attendees.